American Holly

 About American Holly

-American Holly is a super rare houseplant 🌿 that is easy to grow and needs regular watering to thrive.
+American Holly is a relatively rare houseplant 🌿 that is easy to grow and needs regular watering to thrive.
 They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

 American Holly likes soil that is good at retaining moisture.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.